bmcgaughey1/DroneLidarCode/README.md

-Individual tree locations were computing using the field-measured distance and azimuth from the plot reference point (usually a single tree dor each plot).
+Individual tree locations were computing using the field-measured distance and azimuth from the plot reference point (usually a single tree for each plot).
 Tree locations were adjusted manually using specially modified versions of FUSION and LDV.
 The adjustment capabilities included the ability to shift the entire plot as well as individual trees.
 In addition, tree tops can be moved while keeping the